-“In addition to audience retention and the ability to respond to questions faster, having agreed-upon messaging in place helps you align client stakeholders, build spokesperson confidence and provide a useful metric when measuring and tracking success,” asserts Solo PR Pro.
+“In addition to audience retention and the ability to respond to questions faster, having agreed-upon messaging in place helps you align client stakeholders, build spokesperson confidence and provide a useful metric when measuring and tracking success,” asserts Kellye Crane in Solo PR Pro.

-Developing key messages is the first and perhaps most important step in PR.
-If a PR campaign fails, there’s a good a chance it might be due a weak or nonexistent key message.
-If journalists don’t report what you desire, before you blame them, check if you properly developed and re-enforced a key message.
+Developing key messages is among first and most important steps in PR.
+If a PR campaign fails, there’s a good a chance it might be due a weak or nonexistent key messages.
+If journalists don’t report what you desire, before you blame them, check if you properly developed and re-enforced your key messages.

 Development of Good Key Messages